Guide to studying Philosophy

 Numerous companies offer graduate schemes in this subject, including Think Ahead.

 Grade and subject requirements for Philosophy courses vary and depend on the university.
 Always confirm the entry requirements for the particular university and course you're interested in.

 BA in Philosophy, which can be combined with other subjects such as Biblical Studies, Computer Studies or a foreign language.

-All modules feature a written element; academic essays are common for all areas and there are usually exams at the end of each semester.
+All modules feature a written element; academic essays are common for all areas, and there are usually exams at the end of each semester.
 To encourage thinking and consideration of complex topics, you'll probably find yourself working in small seminar groups.

 Examples of taught MAs and research degrees at postgraduate level include straight MAs in Philosophy, as well as masters in Aesthetics, Art Theory, Modern European Philosophy, Ancient Philosophy, Ethics of Education and History of Philosophy.